SureFlap DualScan Cat Door Review

 - Battery life up to 12 months, depending on the usage and type of battery.

-- With battery life indicator.
+- Battery life indicator.

 - Color: white